Let’s be honest, realistically, we’re not going to smash the patriarchy in our lifetime… but that won’t stop us giving it a damn good try!

 The Another Way Women's Foundation was set up because we believe passionately in the power of women, and about helping women realise their worth and reach their full potential through empowerment and education.

-And, if we only change one women’s life for the better, we believe that the world would still be a brighter place!
+And, if we only advance one women’s life for the better, we believe that the world would still be a brighter place!

 Because we believe there is Another Way for women to live, to work, to be…